altaccount123456/KCNSource/README.md

+# KCN's main files including the panel, streams api and the main website...
-# I've removed the node_modules so make sure you install all of the dependencies
+## I've removed the node_modules so make sure you install all of the dependencies